bxlab/metaWRAP/README.md

 ## INSTALLATION
  To start, download [miniconda2](https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh) and install it.
-Once you have conda, you can install metawrap and all its dependancies with the following command
+Once you have conda, you can install metawrap and all its dependancies with the following command (unly supports Linux x64):
  ``` bash
  conda install -c ursky metawrap-binning
  ```